plagache/DSLR/README.md

 - [x] Data handling // preprossessing >> move cleaned and things like that in data
 - [ ] Numerization (best hand / date of birth)
 - [x] Unify output to csv for quartiles and weights: build a dataframe with desired shape, then write to csv
+- [x] Calculate accuracy
-- [ ] Calculate accuracy // need 98%
+- [ ] need 98% accuracy
-- [ ] Select 10% of each house examples and set as precision testing dataset
+- [x] Select % of each house examples and set as precision testing dataset

 ### Questions